ShovitDutta/Cosmic.ts/README.md

 ## Configuration ⚙️

-Cosmic.ts places a strong emphasis on centralized and reusable configurations, located within the `config/` workspace.
+Cosmos.ts places a strong emphasis on centralized and reusable configurations, located within the `config/` workspace.
 This approach ensures consistency, reduces duplication, and simplifies maintenance across all projects in the monorepo.
 Each configuration package is consumed by individual projects via `@cosmos/` scoped imports.

 ### ESLint 🧹